symeonmattes/pjsip/README.md

 # PJSIP cordova plugin
-**NOTICE!** This project currently supports only Android devices and it has been tested only in devices with armabi architecture.

 This plugin is based on [PJSIP library](http://www.pjsip.org) version 2.5.5.
 PJSIP is an open source multimedia communication library writte in C language that supports many protocols including VoIP communications.
 The current implementation has used SIP, SDP, RTP protocols for VoIP telephony.

 # How to use